 These bones together form the spherical joint.
 The head of the humerus adapts to a cavity present in the scapula, known as the glenoid fossa or glenoid fossa.

-The shoulder consists of two main joints; the glenohumeral and sternoclavicular joint.
+The shoulder consists of two main joints; the glenohumeral and sternoclavicular joints.
 The latter is a joint between the clavicle and the handlebar that is the head of the sternum, more commonly known as the collar joint.

 The glenohumeral joint is the one between the humerus and the scapula.
 The shoulder joint is stabilized by a process above the glenoid socket known as the coracoid process of the scapula.

-Another process, called the Acromion process, an extension of the scapula, which extends over the shoulder joint.
+Another process, called the Acromion process, is an extension of the scapula, which extends over the shoulder joint.

 This cavity forms the glenohumeral joint together with the humerus.
-This type of articulation is classified as a synovial, ball and socket joint.
+This type of articulation is classified as a synovial, ball, and socket joint.
 The humerus is held in place within the glenoid cavity by the long head of the biceps tendon.

-The surface of the cavity is covered with fresh cartilage; and its margins, slightly elevated, give fixation to a fibrocartilaginous structure, the glenoid labrum, which deepens the cavity.
+The surface of the cavity is covered with fresh cartilage, and its margins, slightly elevated, give fixation to a fibrocartilaginous structure, the glenoid labrum, which deepens the cavity.

 This cartilage is very susceptible to lacrimation.
-When it is torn, it is more commonly known as a SLAP tear or SLAP (superior labrum rupture from anterior to posterior) injury that is usually caused by repetitive shoulder movements.
+When it is torn, it is more commonly known as a SLAP tear or SLAP (superior labrum rupture from anterior to posterior) injury usually caused by repetitive shoulder movements.